 Detzner said his department's Bureau of Archaeological Research didn't have the authority to approve the excavation, noting that the department is "restricted to the recovery of objects of historical or archaeological value," but "not human remains."

 In May, Jackson County Circuit Judge William L. Wright denied a request by Bondi's office that also could have cleared the way for exhuming remains.

 After having experienced the most horrible two years of my life at a Florida reform school in 1959-1960; I have worked for more than twenty years to expose the horrors that took place at the Florida Industrial School for Boys at Marianna (later known as the Arthur Dozier School).
 The beatings, the molestations, the rapes, the nightly disappearances and even the murder of young boys are memories that have haunted me for many years.
 I yelled and screamed for years yet no one would believe me.
 Now the bodies of young boys are surfacing and the stories are coming to light and now I know for sure that it was not just a child-hood bad dream.

-When boys and or girls are taken away by the state for whatever reason and placed in a state care facility they may not have to love them but do have a responsibility to care for and protect those children.
-At the former Florida Industrial School for Boys at Marianna (Dozier School) many boys’ lives were destroyed as were the many of the lives of their families and children.
+When boys and or girls are taken away by the state, for whatever reason, and placed in a state care facility they may not have to love them but do have a responsibility to care for and protect those children.
+At the former Florida Industrial School for Boys at Marianna (Dozier School) many boys’ lives were destroyed as were many of the lives of their families and children in later years.
 Had any parent treated their children in the manner the state treated us they would have been sent to prison for years.
-The state took on that responsibility not by choice but by court order and to have allowed boys to be beaten bloody, molested, raped and killed is something they should be held responsible and accountable for just as would our own parents.
+The state took on that responsibility not by choice but by court order and to have allowed boys to be beaten bloody, molested, raped and killed is something they should be held responsible and accountable for just as would have our own parents.